Chapter 3. Installation and update

 Because each machine in the cluster requires information about the cluster when it is provisioned, OpenShift Container Platform uses a temporary bootstrap machine during initial configuration to provide the required information to the permanent control plane.
 It boots by using an Ignition config file that describes how to create the cluster.
 The bootstrap machine creates the control plane machines (also known as the master machines) that make up the control plane.
 The control plane machines then create the compute machines, which are also known as worker machines.
 The following figure illustrates this process:

-Figure 2.2.
-Creating the bootstrap, master, and worker machines
+Figure 3.2.
+Creating the bootstrap, control plane, and compute machines

 After the cluster machines initialize, the bootstrap machine is destroyed.
 All clusters use the bootstrap process to initialize the cluster, but if you provision the infrastructure for your cluster, you must complete many of the steps manually.